 Step1: Extraction of Pectin

-The pectin was extracted under reflux in a condensation system using water acidified with hydrochloric acid to pH 2.2.
+The pectin was extracted under reflux using water acidified with hydrochloric acid to pH 2.2.
 The temperatureof extraction media was maintained at 120ºCand duration of extraction was about 60 min.
 The extractor consisted of a Whatmann, cellulose thimble with 33 mm internal diameter and 80 mm external length.
 The drypowderedCitrussinensisfruit peel was taken in soxhlet and reflux was continued for 60 min.
 [4, 5].

 Step2: Isolation of Pectin

 The hot acid extract was pressed in cheese cloth bag and the concentrated juice was cooled to 4ºC.
 Pectin was precipitated by 2:1 (v/v)alcohol-juice treatment, followed by continuous stirring for 15 min.
 The mixture was further allowed to stand for 2 h for better pectin precipitation.
 Floating pectin coagulate was filtered through cheesecloth, washed with alcohol (95%) and pressed.
-ThePressed pectin was further dried to constant weight at 35–45ºC in hot air oven.
+Thepressed pectin was further dried to constant weight at 35–45ºC in hot air oven.
 Hard pectin cake was ground and sieved through sieve # 20, stored in desiccator for further use [4,5].

 Physico-chemical analysis of the extracted pectin